 Take Your Time

 The number of phone calls you can make in a day is critical.
-However, you will likely run into one of two responses: customers too overwhelmed to carry on a conversation, and customers that have nowhere to go, are bored and would like to chat.
+However, you will likely run into one of two responses: customers too overwhelmed to carry on a conversation, and customers that have nowhere to go, are bored, and would like to chat.
 As a result, you will likely spend more time than ever on the phone talking with the latter group.

 Expect that phone calls might take longer than in the past.
 A listening ear during trying times can help establish a relationship, though, so be patient.

 Bring outside sales inside with technology.
-There has long been a trend of increasing reliance on technology, but the Coronavirus has made it essential.
+There has long been a trend of increasing reliance on technology, but COVID has made it essential.
 Expand your digital presence to meet with clients and create contact with technology.
 Video chats are helpful for meetings and demos to showcase online.
 Offer your prospective clients a variety of ways to reach you so they can pick what is most convenient for them.